Corporate Social Responsibility

 - Regularly assessing and identifying risk hazards and implementing control measures

-- By ensuring that staff receive appropriate induction training that includes their responsibilities as Stakeholders, for Health and Safety
+- By ensuring that staff receive appropriate induction training that includes their responsibilities for Health and Safety

-- Increased direct sales activity by building a strong team of direct sales people
+- Increased direct sales activity by building a strong team of brokers

-- Increased sales of introduced business by growing our broker support team and building new relationships with intermediaries
+- Increased sales of introduced business by growing and building new relationships with intermediaries